 Columbia City Theater, 4916 Rainier Ave S, Seattle 98118 is a historic vaudeville performance hall that today is regarded one of Seattle’s finest sound rooms.
 The venue hosts a variety of acts, including burlesque, comedy, and musical acts in a wide range of genre.
 Some shows are free and many are affordable.
 Most shows are 21+ only.

-Seattle Folklore Society produces concerts in locations throughout Seattle.
+Seattle Folklore Society produces concerts in multiple Seattle locations.
 SFS folk music concerts feature acoustic guitar, banjo, fiddle, mandolin, dulcimer, ukulele and other folk instruments.
 Most concerts are affordable, though not usually free or low cost.

 Keys On Main in Seattle and Tacoma features the Dueling Piano Show with two grand pianos on stage.
 The musicians play and sing audience requests all night long, anything that’s been on the radio for the past 65 years is game from Bon Jovi to Billy Joel, Bruno Mars to Garth Brooks, Snoop and Dr. Dre.
 Thursday is no cover.
 Friday $5 cover.
 Saturday $10 cover.
 21+ only.